Cognigy/Documentation/docs/en/docs/ai/tools/interaction-panel/interaction-panel.md

 ### Input object
 The Input object is updated with every user input and holds a lot of relevant information about the user's input, like the **Intents** that were found, the **Channel** that the message was sent through and any other relevant meta-data.

-???+ info "Input object"
+!!! note "Input object"
     Head over to [**Input**]({{config.site_url}}ai/tools/interaction-panel/input/) for more information.

 ### State
 State can be used to narrow the set of **Intents** that can be triggered, by actively excluding certain Intents from a certain state.

-???+ info "State"
+!!! note "State"
     Head over to [**State**]({{config.site_url}}ai/tools/interaction-panel/state/) to learn more.

 ### Context object

 The **Context** can be seen as the short-term memory of the **Virtual Agent** and is used to store session-specific information, like selected products or the user's current location.
 It is the location where API responses are typically stored, as they are relevant to the particular session.

-???+ info "Context object"
+!!! note "Context object"
     Head over to [**Context**]({{config.site_url}}ai/tools/interaction-panel/context/) for more information.

 ### Profile object
 The **(Contact) Profile** acts as persistent - long term - memory and is used to store specific user data, like the user's name and email, as well as use case specific information like for example,example, the user's favorite color.

-???+ info "Profile object"
+!!! note "Profile object"
     Head over to [**Profile**]({{config.site_url}}ai/tools/interaction-panel/profile/) for more information.

 ## Settings